Lower Bounds for Learning Quantum States with Single-Copy Measurements: Haar integrals

 The Haar measure $\mu$ is the unique unitarily invariant probability measure on the space of unitary operators, $\mathsf{U}(d)$.
 Using this measure, one may define channels $\Phi_k : (\mathbb{C}^{d\times d})^{\otimes k} \to (\mathbb{C}^{d\times d})^{\otimes k}$ of the form

-which are referred to as ``twirl" operations.
+which are referred to as ``$k$-fold twirl" operations.
 In the rest of this section, we evaluate this channel explicitly in the case where the operator $X$ is a tensor product of orthogonal projectors onto subspaces of $\mathbb{C}^d$.
+Though it is well-known that one can in principle compute such expressions using Weingarten functions (see, e.g., {\cite{Roberts_2017}}) we elect to perform these calculations in a more self-contained way since it is not too much extra work to do so.
 Following the presentation in Ref.~\cite{watrous2018}, we make use of an important result on the structure of permutation-invariant operators.
 Recall from Section~\ref{sec:preliminaries} that $S_k$ is the symmetric group on $\{1,\dots,k\}$ and $W_\pi$ is the operator on $(\mathbb{C}^{d\times d})^{\otimes k}$ that permutes the $k$ tensor factors according to the permutation $\pi\in S_k$. \begin{theorem}[Theorem 7.15 in Ref.~\cite{watrous2018}] Let $k > 0$ be a positive integer and $X \in (\mathbb{C}^{d\times d})^{\otimes k}$ be an operator.
 The following are equivalent: \begin{enumerate} \item $[X,U^{\otimes k}]=0 \ \forall U\in \mathsf{U}(d)$. \item $X = \sum_{\pi\in S_k}v(\pi)W_\pi$ for some choice of $v \in \mathbb{C}^{|S_k|}$. \end{enumerate} \end{theorem} Since $\Phi_k(X)$ satisfies the first condition, we can apply the theorem to write the output of the channel as a linear combination of permutation operators.
 This helps us evaluate the Haar integrals which arise in this work. \begin{proposition} Let $d>1$ be a positive integer, $Q\in\mathsf{Psd}(d)$ a rank-$r$ orthogonal projection operator, and $\bm{U}\in\mathsf{U}(d)$ a Haar-random unitary operator.
 It holds that

 \end{proposition} \begin{proof} We can write the expectation as

 By Theorem~\ref{thm:perm_inv_op} we have

 where $\kappa\in \mathbb{C}$ is some coefficient depending on $Q$.
 Recalling that $Q$ is a rank-$r$ orthogonal projection operator, taking the trace of both sides and solving for $\kappa$ yields $\kappa=r/d$. \end{proof}